-The Commission has determined in accordance with s.93 of the NEL to publish a single draft Rule determination on the proposed National Electricity Amendment (Split Snowy Region) Rule 2007 or the proposed National Electricity Amendment (Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region) Rule 2007.
+The Commission has determined in accordance with s.93 of the NEL to publish a single Rule determination on the proposed National Electricity Amendment (Split Snowy Region) Rule 2007 and the proposed National Electricity Amendment (Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region) Rule 2007.

-In accordance with s.99 of the NEL, the Commission has determined to publish this draft Rule determination not to make the proposed National Electricity Amendment (Split Snowy Region) Rule 2007 and to not make the proposed National Electricity Amendment (Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region) Rule 2007.
+In accordance with s.102 of the NEL, the Commission has determined not to make the proposed National Electricity Amendment (Split Snowy Region) Rule 2007 and not to make the proposed National Electricity Amendment (Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region) Rule 2007, and to publish this Rule determination.
+This page has been intentionally left blank